willishoke/egress/README.md

 ## Testing

-Tests can be compiled with `make test`.
-Different tests can be specified using `#define <testname>` in `Test.cpp`.
+Tests can be compiled with `make debug`.
 The `test` directory contains Python scripts for visualizing test outputs.

 ## Next Steps

 Several methods are still incomplete, including those to remove modules or connections.
 More validation checks should be added to ensure module names are valid, etc. While the syntax for declaring modules is fairly terse, it doesn't seem right to have the caller be managing memory.
 This should probably be accomplished by factory functions in the Rack class.

 It would be worthwhile to test alternative implementations for storing modules and their connections.
 Even just using vectors might end up being more efficient due to the linear memory layout.
 This libarary lacks any front end implementation, but it would be relatively straightforward to augment it with a simple parser to process user input for interactive use.

+## License

+Free use of `egress` is permitted under the terms of the MIT License.